uqudo-com/sample-app-web-javascript/vanillaJS/README.md

 Before you begin, ensure you have the following:

 - An Uqudo Access Token.
-- file UqudoSDK.js contain code of sdk web library.
+- file UqudoSDK.js contains code of SDK web library.

 ## Setup and Installation